glaciers-in-archives/snowman/README.md

 ## Usage

 One way to get started is by copying the Wikidata example and modifying it for your own needs.
-The Wikidata example will generate a website listing Douglas Adams various works.
+The Wikidata example will generate a website listing Douglas Adams' various works.
 Run `snowman build` to generate the site.
 The `snowman server` command can then be used to serve the site with Snowman's built-in development server.

 ### From scratch